trevorld/flir/README.md

 `styler` is a package to clean code by fixing indentation and other things, but doesn’t perform code replacement based on lints.

-`flir` is quite performant.
-This is a small benchmark on 3.5k lines of code with a few linters:
+`flir` is quite fast This is a small benchmark on 3.5k lines of code with a few linters:

 ``` r
 file <- system.file("bench/test.R", package = "flir")